A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Numerical evaluation

-As shown in \fig{fig:muinter}, the NR-BD-RIS achieves the lowest received signal power from other users (\ie $\sum i \in \mathcal{K}, i \neq k, k-1$), effectively suppressing signals from unintended directions.
-This suppression ensures that no information leakage occurs, even if an FD user attempts to eavesdrop on signals from others.
-The suppression capability can be further enhanced when multiple antennas are employed at the FD users, providing additional spatial degrees of freedom.
-In contrast, the R-BD-RIS and D-RIS show higher received signal power from other users (\ie $\sum i \in \mathcal{K}, i \neq k, k-1$), indicating their limited capability to suppress such signals.
-The performance gain is due to the NR-BD-RIS's ability to break channel reciprocity, enabling greater flexibility in beam control compared to the R-BD-RIS and D-RIS.
+{ We consider the EVEs are inside the wireless circulator.
+Each bar illustrates the received power of the eavesdropping signal at the $k^\mathrm{th}$ UE when it tries to intercept all other UEs (\ie ${i \in \mathcal{K}, i \neq k, k-1}$).
+This is also the MU interference from non-intended UEs from the perspective of interference.
+Note that $k^\mathrm{th}$ UE cannot eavesdrop itself (\ie $k^\mathrm{th}$) and the previous one (\ie $(k-1)^\mathrm{th}$), because $k^\mathrm{th}$ FD UE intends to receive signal from $(k-1)^\mathrm{th}$ FD UE.
+For example, the blue bar means the received power of the eavesdropping signal for intercepting UE 2 at the UE 1.
+As shown in \fig{fig:muinter}, the NR-BD-RIS achieves the lowest received power, effectively suppressing eavesdropping signals for other FD UEs.} This suppression ensures that no information leakage occurs, even if an FD UE attempts to eavesdrop on signals from others.
+The suppression capability can be further enhanced when multiple antennas are employed at the FD UEs, providing additional spatial degrees of freedom. {In contrast, the R-BD-RIS and D-RIS show higher received power of eavesdropping signals, indicating their limited capability to suppress eavesdropping.} \ {Note that the received power of D-RIS is sometimes smaller than R-BD-RIS, but the D-RIS's power of data signal is also smaller; this is because of the limited ability of D-RIS to manipulate waves.
+A more important metric is the rate shown in \fig{fig:ris}, \fig{fig:tx_risvssecrecy_internal} and \fig{fig:tx_risvssecrecy}, where the performance of D-RIS is worse than R-BD-RIS and NR-BD-RIS.} The performance gain is due to the NR-BD-RIS's ability to break channel reciprocity, enabling greater flexibility in beam control compared to the R-BD-RIS and D-RIS.